On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Abstract

 \section{Abstract}

-We study geometric and topological properties of singularities on the boundaries of $\eps$-neighbourhoods $E_\eps = \{x \in \R^2 \, : \, \textrm{dist}(x, E) \leq \eps \}$ of planar sets $E \subset \R^2$.
-We develop a novel technique for analysing the boundary and obtain, for a compact set $E$ and $\eps > 0$, a classification of singularities (i.e.~non-smooth points) on $\partial E_\eps$ into eight categories.
-We also show that the set of singularities is either countable or the disjoint union of a countable set and a closed, totally disconnected, nowhere dense set.
+We study the geometry, topological properties and smoothness of the boundaries of closed $\eps$-neighbourhoods $E_\eps = \{x \in \R^2 \, : \, \textrm{dist}(x, E) \leq \eps \}$ of compact planar sets $E \subset \R^2$.
+We develop a novel technique for analysing the boundary, and use this to obtain a classification of singularities (i.e.~non-smooth points) on $\partial E_\eps$ into eight categories.
+We show that the set of singularities is either countable or the disjoint union of a countable set and a closed, totally disconnected, nowhere dense set.
+Furthermore, we characterise, in terms of local geometry, those $\eps$-neighbourhoods whose complement $\overline{\R^2 \setminus E_\eps}$ is a set with positive reach.
+It is known that for all bounded $E \subset \R^d$ and all $\eps > 0$, the boundary $\partial E_\eps$ is $(d-1)$-rectifiable.
+Improving on this, we identify a sufficient condition for the boundary to be uniformly rectifiable, and provide an example of a planar $\eps$-neighbourhood that is not Ahlfors regular.
+In terms of the topological structure, we show that for a compact set $E$ and $\eps > 0$ the boundary $\partial E_\eps$ can be expressed as a disjoint union of an at most countably infinite union of Jordan curves and a possibly uncountable, totally disconnected set of singularities.
+Finally, we show that curvature is defined almost everywhere on the Jordan curve subsets of the boundary.

-\section{Introduction}
+\chapter{Introduction}

-\subsection{Motivation}
+\section{Motivation}